-Boiling water taps will in theory succumb to a similar fate as the aforementioned fixtures and appliances.
+Boiling water taps will in theory succumb to a similar fate as other fixtures and appliances.
 However most brands of boiling water tap come with limescale filters as an option to prevent this from happening.
 Should the filter be ignored in a hard water area, the taps hot water tank will become scaled up eventually preventing its use.

 Limescale on Kettles

 The sight of a scaled kettle is sadly familiar to many of us.
-The hot plate or heating element scales up the quickest.
-Eventually increasing the time taken to boil the water in the kettle.
+The hot plate or heating element scales up the quickest, eventually increasing the time taken to boil the water in the kettle.
 Finally the element will break down rendering the kettle unusable.
 Other areas of the kettle also become furred up in the interior and along the spout.
 Often scum and chunks of limescale can end up in the tea if the water isn’t filtered.

 Limescale on Showers